Professor of Psychology

 |B.A.||University of Wisconsin at Milwaukee||1976|

-Dr. Frisch is sponsor of the Psychology Club which is open to all majors who want to learn about careers, internships, and how to succeed in the major.
+Dr. Frisch is passionate about mentoring students.
 He wants all psychology majors to find fulfilling careers.
 His message to majors--from the poet, W.H.
-Auden-is: "You owe it to all of us to get on with what you're good at ! "
+Auden is: "You owe it to all of us to get on with what you're good at! "

 Selected Papers and Publications

 Frisch, Michael B. (2009).
-The Quality of Life Inventory (QOLI') Handbook: A Practical Guide for Laypersons, Clients, and Coaches.
-Minneapolis, Minnesota: Pearson Assessments.
+The Quality of Life Inventory Handbook: A Practical Guide for Laypersons, Clients, and Coaches.
+Minneapolis, Minnesota: NCS Pearson and Pearson Assessments.

 Frisch, Michael B. (2008).
-The Oral History and Education Project of the International Society for Quality of Life Studies and the Gallup Institute for Global Well Being, Applied Research in Quality of Life, 2, 223-238.
+The Oral History and Education Project of the International Society for Quality of Life Studies and the Gallup Institute for Global Well Being: A Way to Honor Distinguished Researchers and to Preserve their Legacies - The Alex Michalos Interviews.
+Applied Research in Quality of Life, 2, (4), 223-238.